 - Cooling Rack– Once the scones have cooled slightly, transfer to cooling rack and either continue to cool before adding glaze or you can add some while slightly warm to let the glaze absorb into the scones!

-My Kinda Professional Tips For Bakery-Style Blueberry Scones With Lemon Glaze
+My Kinda Professional Tips For Bakery-Style Blueberry Scones

 - Fresh or frozen blueberries?
 Personally, I use fresh, frozen blueberries.
 Meaning I stick my fresh bought blueberries (and most fruit) that I know I’m going to bake with in the freezer to get super firm.
 This will ensure that the blueberries stay whole, without compromising the color of the scone.